masood-haloratech/IRIS-Training-2022-10/practical/Training_004.md

 ![Project Details](assets/Table_Build_Add_Case_Data_Tab.png)

-- At the moment there is no way to access the table from the Dashboard view.

-- In the next tutorial we will create a Filter to access the COVID-19 Case table.
+- At the moment there is no data in the tables.
+In the next tutorial we will import data into the COVID-19 Case table.